 What interface can be used to adopt device-independent content recommendation system to the existing cable television system?

-What management functions can be used for the aggregation of user/service statistics, enabling the enhancement of personalization services?
+What management functions can be used for the aggregation of user/service statistics and analyses, enabling the enhancement of personalization services?

 What management method and interface can be used to utilize the social media information to the content recommendation?